emanuelefavero/nextjs-api/README.md

 This is a Next.js project example that shows how to use the [Next.js API routes](https://nextjs.org/docs/api-routes/introduction)

+- The application is similar to the famous neofetch terminal tool but it shows the data from the server instead of the client

 In this example, we mainly use the Node.js OS module to get the data from the server.
 We then pass that data to the client-side using the Next.js API routes and `getServerSideProps` method

 > Note: You can also use the `getStaticProps` method to get the data from the server but I decided to use the `getServerSideProps` method because I added a little bit of dynamic data